ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 1. The Context Tax

 Every time a team member switches from creation mode to revision mode, they pay a context tax.
-Research on cognitive switching suggests it takes 20–23 minutes to fully re-engage with complex creative work after an interruption.
+Research on cognitive switching suggests it takes 20 to 23 minutes to fully re-engage with complex creative work after an interruption.
 A single revision request touching three team members costs roughly an hour of productive output before anyone writes a word or moves a pixel.

 For agencies juggling four to eight active projects per team member, this is not a rare event.
 It's Tuesday.